IntelLabs/Open-Omics-Acceleration-Framework/pipelines/deepvariant-based-germline-variant-calling-fq2vcf/README.md

 # fq2vcf: OpenOmics Deepvariant based Variant Calling Pipeline
 ### Overview:
-OpenOmics's fq2vcf is a highly optimized, distributed, deep learning-based short-read germline variant calling pipeline for x86 CPUs.
+OpenOmics' fq2vcf is a highly optimized, distributed, deep learning-based short-read germline variant calling pipeline for x86 CPUs.
 The pipeline comprises of:
 1. bwa-mem2 (a highly optimized version of bwa-mem) for sequence mapping
 2. SortSAM using samtools